Stress is a natural reaction of the body to a situation perceived as threatening or difficult to manage.

 IV.
 The use of food supplements to manage stress

-Incorporating anti-stress supplements into your daily beauty routine can be an effective way to counteract the effects of stress on the body.
+Incorporating anti-stress food supplements into your daily beauty routine can be an effective method to counter the effects of stress on the body.

 Enriched with micronutrients and herbal medicine, these supplements allow specific action at the cellular level to treat stress from the inside.